joelhawksley/identity/_posts/2021-08-11-notes-on-how-to-take-smart-notes-by-sonke-ahrens.md

 ## Focus on thinking

-The best tools reduce distractions from our primary goal, which should be _thinking.
+The best tools reduce distractions from our primary goal, which should be _thinking_.
 An undistracted brain is the most important thing we need.

 ## Writing is all that matters